Last updated

 (used to install packages from pypi

 ).
 Both of these can be installed from homebrew.
-If you have not yet setup homebrew, please see the homebrew installation instructions.
+If you have not yet setup homebrew, please see .

 Note that once homebrew is installed, the macOS SDK headers are installed already and can be found under /Library/Developer/CommandLineTools/SDKs